 Buena Vista University is a Collegiate Partner of Citizen’s Scholarship Foundation of America and the Dollars for Scholars family of community scholarship foundations.
 BVU has agreed to match fall Dollars for Scholars awards, up to $100, for freshmen who meet one of the following criteria: high school class rank in the top 50 percent or a minimum ACT score of 20.
 To be eligible for the $100 match, we must be notified of receipt of a Dollars for Scholars award prior to September 1, 2015.

 If a question arises concerning information reported on your confidential application for financial aid or your application is selected for verification by the Department of Education, BVU reserves the right to verify such information.
 Your financial aid award is subject to change if verification procedures result in a different calculation of need or if other conditions exist which change your aid eligibility.
 No aid will be disbursed until the required documentation is received.

 For all federal funds, we must have the results of your FAFSA (Free Application for Federal Student Aid) with an official expected family contribution (EFC) that shows the application data was processed while the student is enrolled.

-In general, federal aid recipients must submit required/requested documentation no later than 120 days after the last day of enrollment or the last day allowed by law (normally a date in September), whichever is earlier.
+In general, federal aid recipients must submit required/requested documentation no later than 30 days after the last day of enrollment or September 7, 2018, whichever is earlier.
 However, earlier deadlines may apply to specific aid programs, as detailed below.